copernicus-mogley/zkav.club/README.md

 Empowering and amplifying the voices of our communities.

 - Recording and livestreaming of presentations, panels and workshops
-- Community-powered content creation
+- Community-powered content creation studio
-- Social network hype and and tech support
+- Social network hype, promotion and support
 - Restreaming to social networks, media and chat platforms
 - Language localisation: Transcription and translation of video livestreams
 - Clip editing and community contests